sid150/Music-Personality/README.md

 ## Recommendations

 Naive Bayes’ can be used as a powerful tool to recommend songs to users to improve their mental health since it predicts low and high mental health with a strong probability for extreme values of each song attributes.
 Therefore, if it is known that a person has low mental health, songs can be recommended to users that have a high probability of improving mental health due to the Naive Bayes’ prediction.
 In addition to individual songs, a playlist which averages out to yield a high mental health prediction could be recommended.
-For example:

-- Juju On That Beat (TZ Anthem) - Zay Hilfigerrr
-- This Is What You Came For - Calvin Harris
-- La Bicicleta - Carlos Vives

 The combination of the above songs can improve your stress level and mental health according to our model, as these songs combined are predicted to have a high mental health with a probability of 60%”.